katrina356/TitanicProject/README.md

 * Excel to obtain initial datasets in .csv format.
 * PGAdmin to build the DataFrame via PostgreSQL.
 * Jupyter Notebook for the machine learning.
-* Tableau for visualizaion and interactivity.
+* Tableau for visualization and interactivity.

 DO WE WANT IMAGES?
 DO WE WANT MORE HERE?

 ## Data Exploration
 Several sites were reviewed for datasets.
 These included Kaggle, Data is Plural, and Encyclopedia Titanica.
-The Encyclopedia Titanica site had the most valuable information, and three tables were utilzed.
+The Encyclopedia Titanica site had the most valuable information, and three tables were utilized.
 The table reviewed from Data is Plural was also used.

-Six sources of data were chosen for analyis from these sites.
-They were analyzed in order to decide which information we need to utilize from which datasets.
+Six sources of data were chosen from these sites.
+We reviewed the raw data in order to decide which information we need to utilize from which datasets.
 This helped us understand whether we need all or only some of the datasets.

 The datasets were put into .csv and Jupyter Notebook using Pandas.
 Data was analyzed to see what type of data is, how it might be used and how it will need to be cleaned.
 (Inital_Review folder ADD FOLDER TO GITHUB)

 ## Database
 Once a decision was made on the datasets, it was decided to use PostgreSQL via PGAdmin to build the DataFrame.

-Steps:
+Steps Taken:
 * Created a schema of the data via an ERD showing how the data is organized and connected via [QuickDBD](https://www.quickdatabasediagrams.com/).

 ![](Resources/Images/QuickDBD-export.png)

-* Utilizing the ERD were created in PostgreSQL. (table_creation.slq)
+* Utilizing the ERD tables were built in PostgreSQL. (table_creation.slq)
-* The original dataset was imported and filtered into PostgresSQL.
+* The original dataset was imported to PostgresSQL.
 * SQL queries were written to make the data more usable and complete.
     * Some of the column names were changed as PGAdmin would not allow the original name, because they were functions within the SQL language.
     * The NULL values in the survived_y_n were replaced with 0.
         * survived = 1
         * not survived = 0
-    * Removed any passengers or crew members that were not on the ship when it hit the iceberg.
+    * Removed any passengers and crew members that were not on the ship when it hit the iceberg.
     * Removed any special characters from names.
     * Relacing strings in age with numerical data.
 * SQL queries were used to combine the four datasets into the final dataset. (sql_statement.sql)
-* The combined data was exported into the DataFrame use for analysis.
+* The combined data was exported into the DataFrame used for analysis.
 (RMS_Titanic_Final_DataFrame.csv)

 ![](Resources/Images/pgadmin.png)